 Do You Need an Interview for Global Entry Renewal?

-- Changes to your criminal history
+- Changes to your criminal history or immigration status

 - Significant changes in your application information